kkibria/slideshow-dist/md/chuserman.md

 specify which presentation is to be rendered to the server with an url.

 It is done by
-constructing the url in a specific way.
-Lets assume the base url for the server is `https://mydomain.org`.
+constructing the url in an opinionated, rigid way.
+Let's assume the base url for the server is `https://mydomain.org`.

 To render `chreport22.md`